Antobot/AntobotSDK/antobot_gazebo/README.md

-# antobot_gazebo
+# am_sim

-This package is for synthetic testing using the Gazebo simulator.
+This package is for simulated testing using Gazebo.

 To use the simulation requires:
-  - Robot description files for each robot, which should be located in the antobot_description package
+  - Robot description files for each robot, which should be located in the am_description package
   - **World** files detailing suitable testing scenarios, which are located in this package
-  - Additional large model files (e.g. terrain/obstacles) which are located on the [AntoBot sharepoint](https://antorobot.sharepoint.com/sites/SoftwareSystem/Shared%20Documents/Forms/AllItems.aspx?id=%2Fsites%2FSoftwareSystem%2FShared%20Documents%2F03%5FInstallation%26CodeTransfer%2F01%5FOriginalFiles%2F08%5FSimulator&viewid=d9622cc4%2D85f0%2D49e9%2D97b5%2D0377ace98ec2) and downloaded seperately
+  - Additional large model files (e.g. terrain/obstacles) which are usually installed into a hidden gazebo folder, located at "~.gazebo".

-To minimise the ammount of github storage space used, please use sharepoint for any models other than robots.

-To launch a simulation (e.g. Ant robot at Windsor):

-**roslaunch antobot_gazebo ant_sim.launch**
+ For simulations that aren't released publically, any large files should be stored on sharepoint to save space on github.
+These can be downloaded from [here](https://antorobot.sharepoint.com/:f:/r/sites/SoftwareSystem/Shared%20Documents/03_HardwareInstallation/01_OriginalFiles/08_Simulator?csf=1&web=1&e=HyGbTi).

+As farms can be very large, each farm may have multiple world files for different areas/testing setups.
+For example, to launch a simulation of Antv3 in the strawberry section of Lathcoats farm:
+**roslaunch am_sim lathcoats_strawberries_ant_v3.launch **

+At present, each simulation has a seperate launch and settings files.
+This is intended to make launching each simulation easy (with no command line inputs) and eliminate the risk of any changes to one simulation adversely affecting another.